wykthor-btracker/Linked-list-library/README.md

 ## Getting Started

-Clone the repository on your machine, to use this header you will need to compile the object and include it on your project's folder.
+Clone the repository, to use this header you will need to compile the object and include it on your project's folder.

 ### Prerequisites